-Goat's head (Tribulus Terrestris) is famously used for any problems with sexual or reproductive health, both for men and women.
-It also protects your heart and lowers blood sugar, and it's a great fitness supplement!
+A famous fitness supplement, Goat's head (Tribulus Terrestris) is successfully used for any problems with sexual or reproductive health, both for men and women.
+It also protects your heart and lowers blood sugar!

 Often dismissed as nothing more than an invasive and pesky weed popping up in yards across the world, Tribulus terrestris or Goat's head has been a staple in natural medicine for thousands of years.
 Highly praised in Traditional Chinese Medicine and Ayurveda, it has long been used to treat everything from sexual dysfunction to kidney stones and beyond.

 There’s no doubt that adding this incredible plant into your routine can come with some pretty impressive benefits when it comes to your health:

 A powerful sexual tonic, Tribulus tops the charts of herbal Viagra.
 Studies have shown that this herb increases sexual desire and libido, improves the quality of sperm while making it more nimble.
 In some cases it will even help to remedy erectile dysfunction and premature ejaculation.
 One of the main compounds of this herb is a phytochemical known as "protodioscin", which helps to boost nitric oxide production.
 Nitric Oxide is an essential element of an erection, enabling the smooth muscles of the penis to relax, allowing uninterrupted blood to flow to this area.
 Tribulus will stimulate the production of sex hormones without affecting other bodily systems.